DigiBP/Team-Apples/README.md

 - Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data for the next user task "Call client for Demo request".
 - As part of the workflow, an email is automatically sent to the client immediately as soon as the preceding scenario is finished.
 - The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
-- The email content is composed using the retrieved details from the CRM system, and it includes the generated free license key.
+- The E-mail content is composed using the retrieved details from the CRM system, and it includes the generated free license key.

 ### Scenario